 What You Do:

-- Make a supersaturated solution of Borax and water by having an adult help you use the microwave to heat about 200 ml of water until boiling.
+- Make a supersaturated solution of Borax and water by heating about 200 ml of water until boiling.
 Use caution when removing the glass from the microwave, because it will be hot!
-Mix in teaspoons of Borax until no more will dissolve.
+Mix in spoonfuls of Borax until no more will dissolve.
 Allow the solution to cool.

-- If you’re using a petri dish, use it as a template to cut your filter paper (or coffee filter) down to size so it will fit inside.
+- If you’re using a petri dish, use it as a template to cut your filter paper (or coffee filter) down to size so your snowflakes will fit inside.
 Then fold the paper in half 2-3 times and snip the edges thinking about where the cuts will appear when you unfold it.
-You may want to practice on scratch paper first and figure out where to cut to come up with a snowflake design that you’re happy with.
+You may want to practice on scratch paper first to figure out where to cut to create your snowflake designs.

-- Unfold your snowflake and place it in the petri dish (or on the plate) and carefully pour the supersaturated Borax solution over the snowflake, making sure it’s completely immersed.
+- Unfold your snowflakes and place them in the petri dish (or on the plate).
+Carefully pour the supersaturated Borax solution over the snowflakes, making sure they’re completely immersed.

-- Let the snowflake sit in the solution for an hour or longer until it’s covered in crystals.
-Pour off the extra solution (rinse it down the sink drain with hot water) and use a butter knife to carefully remove the snowflake.
-Place it on paper towels to dry.
-You may need to use a toothpick to knock crystals out of the snowflake’s holes.
+- Let the snowflakes sit in the solution for an hour or longer until they’re covered in crystals.
+Pour off the extra solution (rinse it down the sink drain with hot water) and use a butter knife to carefully remove the snowflakes.

 Note: Borax can be irritating to skin, so make sure you wash your hands after doing this project.